Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 • Will the campaign be more prominent in a certain region or group of cities?

-• What is the big picture idea for how your budget will be allocated?
-Will you emphasize certain campaign elements over others?
+• Will you emphasize certain campaign elements over others?

 Creative brief (creative director helps to co-write creative brief)